manoa-bacefook/manoa-bacefook.github.io/overview.md

 ### Add Request Page
 <img src="doc/roomniverse-add-request-page.png">
 Add  Request Page allows the user to add a request of what they are looking for in a roommate.
 They are able to specify the location they are looking for any further details in the description of what are their wants and needs.

+## Not for Security
+I (Scott Vore) am studying for a degree in Security Science and performed a basic level vulnerability analysis on the Roomniverse Webapplication while studying in ICS 426 which introduces Certified Ethical Hacker techniques to harden system and network security.
+It was a fun, quick process where I learned the application is vulnerable to X-Frames attacks, and BREACH (Browser Reconnaissance and Exfiltration via Adaptive Compression of Hypertext) attacks when I first performed the test.
+X-Frames can be remediated when setting up the server setting for the webservice.
+Specifying that X-Frames are denied or only authorized for sameorigin usages is the best way to defend against this exploit.
+BREACH attacks are more complex and exploits http compression to advance access to information and remote systems.
+This is harder to resolve because HTTP compression happens on the server-side.
+HTTP compression is used to speed up network traffic, which results in decreased security.

 ## Developer Guide
 This guide will provide information to Meteor developers that would like to use this code as a basis for their own development.